 Review your Social Security distributions

-The first issue if there is an age gap is deciding when each of you should start taking Social Security benefits.
+If there is an age gap, the first issue is deciding when each of you should start receiving Social Security benefits.

-The Social Security Administration has a calculator on its website that can help you estimate how much you will receive each month depending on when you decide to start collecting it.
+The Social Security Administration's website has a calculator that can help you estimate how much you will receive each month, depending on when you decide to start collecting it.

-If the older person starts benefits at age 70, they will be getting the highest possible monthly amount.
+If the older person starts benefits at age 70, they will get the highest possible monthly amount.
 The younger partner can then wait until their full retirement age or even until age 70, thus maximizing benefits for the couple.

 Consider health care costs